oddstream/gosold/README.md

 In games like Klondike that build tableau cards in alternating colors, you can sometimes get into trouble by moving cards to the foundations too soon.
 With this option turned on, autocollect and the titlebar collect button will only move cards to the foundation piles when it is safe to do so.

+### Show timer

+Displays the time elapsed for the current game in the middle of the status bar, instead of the number of moves.
+Only updates when a move is made.
+Pauses when the app is minimized or is not currently focussed.

 ### Is the game rigged?

-No. The cards are shuffled randomly using a Fisher-Yates shuffle driven by a Park-Miller pseudo random number generator, which is in itself seeded by a random number.
+No. The cards are shuffled randomly using a Fisher-Yates shuffle driven by a Park-Miller pseudo random number generator, which is in itself seeded by a random number, which is itself seeded from the current time.
 This mechanism was tested and analysed to make sure it produced an even distribution of shuffled cards.

-There are 80658175170943878571660636856403766975289505440883277824000000000000 possible deals of a pack of 52 playing cards; you're probably more likely to grow wings than play the same game twice, or play the same game that anyone else ever has, or ever will.
+There are 80658175170943878571660636856403766975289505440883277824000000000000 possible deals of a pack of 52 playing cards; it's *very* unlikely that you will play the same game twice, or play the same game that anyone else ever has, or ever will.

 ### Any hints and tips?